Two-dimensional non-linear hydrodynamics and nanofluidics: Results

 \subsection{Model setup}

 To test our equation (\ref{general}) by means of MD simulations we consider a channel of height $h$ formed by two parallel solid planes of length $L$.
 The 2D water flowing in this region will be the object of this study.
 However, in practice the 2D water flow has to be fed by a source.
-In the molecular dynamics simulations, the channel connects two reservoirs: one is always full with water, and another is almost empty.
+In the molecular dynamics simulations, the channel connects two reservoirs: one is always full of water, and another is almost empty.
 A piston of height $H$ is moving to maintain a constant driving pressure $p_0$.
-The piston and slit have the same width $w$ ($w\gg h,H$), so that their cross-sections are $wH$ and $wh$, respectively.
+The piston and channel have the same width $w$ ($w\gg h,H$), with cross-sections are $wH$ and $wh$, respectively.
 The problem is effectively one-dimensional with the coordinate $x$ directed along the flow and origin $x=0$ defined to be at the entrance of the channel, see Fig. \ref{figure1}b.
 Note that the hydrodynamic height $h$ is smaller than the actual MD interlayer distance $d$ measured from the middle of the upper solid layer to the middle of the lower one, due to the fact that the electronic orbitals on both sides narrow the hydrodynamic channel.
 We estimate this narrowing to be by $1.67\, \mathrm{\mathring{A}}$ from each side (half the graphite or h-BN interlayer distance).

-A steady-state fluid flow velocity is described by a second-order differential equation, the Navier-Stokes equation (see {\bf Methods}), and its solution requires two boundary conditions.
-The fluid density, $\rho$, and the flow velocity, $v$, are, in general, $x$-dependent.
-The driving pressure and resulting water flow velocity right before the entrance of the channel are related through the Bernoulli's equation as $p_0=\rho v^2/2|_{x=0^-}$.
-We assume that $\rho_{x=0^-}=\rho_{x=0}=\rho_0$.
-The flow velocity is then higher at the entrance point ($x=0$) then in the left reservoir ($x<0$) because of the mass conservation equation given by $wH \rho_0 v|_{x=0^-} = w h \rho_0 v|_{x=0}$.
+A steady-state fluid flow velocity is described by a second-order differential equation, the Navier-Stokes equation (see Methods), and its solution requires two boundary conditions.
+Physically, the boundary conditions take into account the feeding reservoir, which is out of scope of our 2D hydrodynamic theory, but must be retained in our MD simulations.
+Hence, the choice of $v_0$ is specific to the particular MD simulation setup we are currently utilizing.
+Testing a few reasonable relations between driving pressure and $v_0$ we have found the best fit is given by the simplest Bernoulli's equation as $p_0=\rho v^2/2|_{x=0^-}$ assuming $\rho_{x=0^-}=\rho_{x=0}=\rho_0$.
+The flow velocity is then higher at the entrance point ($x=0$) than in the left reservoir ($x<0$) because of the mass conservation equation given by $wH \rho_0 v|_{x=0^-} = w h \rho_0 v|_{x=0}$.
 Hence, we have